-323 18th-Century French Theatre
+322 18th-Century French Theatre

 An introduction to 18th-Century French theatre.
 This course focuses on the evolution of the field of theater during the Enlightenment.
 Presented in chronological sequence, the course gives special attention to works by Lesage, Voltaire, Marivaux, Diderot and Beaumarchais.
 Pre- or co-requisites: One of FREN 215, 216, 220 or permission of the department chair.
 Students who have received credit for FREN 326 may not enroll in this course.
 Three credits.
-Not offered 2007-2008.